Shopify/prettier-plugin-liquid/docs/contributing/parser.md

 ### Getting to a solution

-But... making a parser is a lot of work, so we took a shortcut by using a parser-generator.
+But making a parser is a lot of work...
+So we took a shortcut by using a parser-generator.

 We used [OhmJS](https://ohmjs.org/).
 Why?
 I'll admit this: